run2bizdocs/documentation/en-us/docs/faq.md

 ***Usage***

 !!!
-Question "What is the meaning of each privacy a knowledge can have in the knowledge base?"
+Question "What is the meaning of each privacy that a knowledge can have in the knowledge base?"

-    - Public: all users with access to the Knowledge Portal have access, regardless of whether they have access to the knowledge folder.
+    - Public: all users with access to the Knowledge Portal.
-    - Confidential: only author and approver can view knowledge.
+    - Confidential: only author and approver can view the knowledge.
     - Internal: only people with permission in the knowledge folder can view.

 !!!
 Question "Is it possible to version knowledge in the knowledge management?"